$50 Off Any Repair

 8. Adjust your Thermostat

-Adjusting your thermostat is the key to not only saving on energy bills but also prolonging your air conditioner’s life.
-Many Denver households keep their thermostats set at a low temperature, forcing their air conditioner to run for extended periods of time, causing more wear and tear.
+Adjusting your thermostat is key not only to saving on energy bills but also to prolonging your air conditioner’s life.
+Many Denver households keep their thermostats set at a low temperature, which forces their air conditioners to run for extended periods, causing more wear and tear.

-If you are not at home, it is always a wise idea to adjust the thermostat to a higher temperature or simply turn it off when you don’t need it.
-It depends on how well your system is optimized to cool during the summers at the end of the day.
+If you are not at home, it is always wise to set the thermostat to a higher temperature or turn it off when you don’t need it.
+It depends on how well your system is optimized to cool in summer.

 adjusting digital thermostat controlling unit